 Cuba brings to mind magical beaches and dashing pirates, adventure and hope, rebellion and joy, a blend of the old and the new.
 This remote island nation in the Caribbean is one of the most offbeat travel destinations in the world.
 A Cuban adventure offers a host of exciting experiences including eclectic architecture, sun-kissed beaches, coral reefs, bird watching, complex revolutionary history, and much more.
+There are also beach resorts in Cuba with amazing amenities.
+Those who prefer homier stays can opt to book luxury villas in Cuba.
 All set for a Cuban adventure?
 That’s great!
 Remember to travel responsibly and void hurting local sentiments.
 All you need is some knowledge and sensitivity.
 So, to help you have a smooth Cuban holiday without any faux pas and mishaps, we have created a list of what not to do when in Cuba.

 In Cuba, the local bus called gua gua, is the cheapest form of transport.
 Use these buses sparingly, as they are crowded and have erratic schedules.
 For short distances within the city, save time and energy, by opting for bike taxis instead.
 When traveling between cities via bus in Cuba, opt for the Viazul which is a tourist bus line.
 Local intercity buses (called omnibus or Astro) are crowded and typically meant for people with a local ID.
 Sometimes, you might be able to get a ride but in the eventuality of a check, the bus drivers will be personally liable for fines.